prochazkaml/ComponentLabels/README.md

 At first, I tried to make it a clean, PR'able option, but I got lazy halfway through.

+I wanted just the color codes, big and bold, on both sides of the label.
+I used 4x4" 4 mil bags i had lying around, which fit nicely into a box I already had.

-This is based on an idea from Zach Poff.
+The original in turn is based on an idea from Zach Poff.

 For more details on how to use these labels, visit his website: